michaelmachado/BotLife/language/conversations/PVS_signup_2.md

 * ask_ps/pvs_signup

 < [PVS](product) is currently available.
-^ Users can sign up at http://metamind.io/signup and authenticate with both their Force.com or Heroku credentials
+^ Users can sign up at [http://metamind.io/signup](documentation_link) and authenticate with both their Force.com or Heroku credentials.
 * answer_ps/pvs_signup